dotnet/csharplang/proposals/field-keyword-nullability.md

 ## Nullability of the *backing field*

 The *backing field* has the same type as the property.
 However, its nullable annotation may differ from the property.
-To determine this nullable annotation, we introduce the concept of *null-resiliency*. *Null-resiliency* intuitively means that the property's `get` accessor behaves properly even when the field contains the `default` value for its type.
+To determine this nullable annotation, we introduce the concept of *null-resiliency*. *Null-resiliency* intuitively means that the property's `get` accessor preserves null-safety even when the field contains the `default` value for its type.

 A *field-backed property* is determined to be *null-resilient* or not by performing a special nullable analysis of its `get` accessor.
 - For the purposes of this analysis, `field` is temporarily assumed to have *annotated* nullability, e.g. `string?`.
 This causes `field` to have *maybe-null* or *maybe-default* initial state in the `get` accessor, depending on its type.